SFI-Lero/OSPO/About.md

 ## Where can I learn more about OSPO?

-There is an excellent module discussing various aspects of Open Source and OSPO available at <https://ospo101.org/>.
+There is an excellent module discussing various aspects of Open Source and OSPO available at  <a href= "https://ospo101.org/" target="_blank">https://ospo101.org/</a>.

 ## Are there any other OSPOs in Ireland?

-The Trinity College Dublin hosts their own OSPO: <https://www.tcd.ie/innovation/OSPO/>.
+The Trinity College Dublin hosts their own OSPO:  <a href= "https://www.tcd.ie/innovation/OSPO/" target="_blank">https://www.tcd.ie/innovation/OSPO/</a>.

 [Back to top](#Top)